Steve Cohen (businessman): Philanthropy

 Cohen has given $715 million to philanthropic causes throughout his life, including to charitable causes relating to veterans and children's health.

 Cohen serves on the board of trustees of the New York-based Robin Hood Foundation.

 Via the Steven & Alexandra Cohen Foundation, the Cohens have donated to projects involved in health, education, arts and culture, and the New York community.
 In 2014, the Cohen Foundation provided funding, via the New York University Langone Center, for the study of post-traumatic stress and traumatic brain injury.
 The foundation gave a grant in excess of $100,000 to the Bruce Museum of Arts and Science in 2014.
 In 2019, the foundation contributed $50 million of the more than $400 million raised for the New York Museum of Modern Art.
 The museum announced in 2017 that MoMA's largest contiguous gallery will be called the Steven and Alexandra Cohen Center for Special Exhibitions.
 Cohen is on the board of the MoMa and LA MOCA.
 In 2024, the foundation gave a $116 million gift to LaGuardia Community College, which became the largest donation of any US community college.

+In 2008, the Cohen Foundation gave a $50 million gift to expand and improve emergency care at Morgan Stanley Children's Hospital at NewYork-Presbyterian (NYP).
+The Cohen Children's Emergency Department opened in June 2011.
+In January 2016, the Cohen Foundation gave $75 million to establish the Alexandra Cohen Hospital for Women and Newborns at NYP/Weill Cornell.
+NYP announced a $35 million gift to address the youth mental health crisis arising from the COVID-19 pandemic in July 2023.

 In April 2016, Cohen announced the creation and a commitment of $275 million to the Cohen Veterans Network.
 The CVN's goal is to establish mental-health centers for veterans and their families throughout the United States.
-The goal was the establishment of 20–25 centers by 2020.
+The goal was the establishment of 20 to 25 centers by 2020.

 Cohen Veterans Bioscience, also funded by Cohen, conducts research into the effects of posttraumatic stress disorder on combat veterans.